tinode/chat/docs/API.md

 ### Authentication

-The server comes with three authentication methods out of the box: `basic`, `token`, and `anonymous`:
+The server comes with the following authentication methods out of the box:
  * `basic` provides authentication by a login-password pair.
  * `token` provides authentication by a cryptographic token.
  * `anonymous` is designed for cases where users are temporary, such as handling customer support requests through chat.
+ * `rest` is a [meta-method](../server/auth/rest/) which allows use of external systems for authentication.

 Any other authentication method can be implemented using plugins.